DATA Price Tops $0.0000 on Top Exchanges (DTA)

 About DATA

-DATA (DTA) is a coin.
-Its launch date was January 17th, 2018.
+DTA is a coin.
+Its genesis date was January 17th, 2018.
 DATA’s total supply is 11,499,999,989 coins.
-DATA’s official message board is medium.com/@Blockchain_Data.
+The official message board for DATA is medium.com/@Blockchain_Data.
+The official website for DATA is data.eco.
 DATA’s official Twitter account is @Blockchain_Data and its Facebook page is accessible here.
-DATA’s official website is data.eco.
 The Reddit community for DATA is https://reddit.com/r/DATAblockchain and the currency’s Github account can be viewed here.

 Buying and Selling DATA

-It is usually not possible to buy alternative cryptocurrencies such as DATA directly using U.S. dollars.
-Investors seeking to acquire DATA should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy DATA using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as DATA directly using U.S. dollars.
+Investors seeking to acquire DATA should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DATA using one of the aforementioned exchanges.

 Receive News & Updates for DATA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DATA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.